 Since we first published this series on LensCulture a few years ago, it has continually proved to be one of our most popular articles.
-Something about the series’ distinctive mix of deadpan humor and political, environmental savvy has made it stand out, again and again, for many, many thousands of readers.
+Something about the project’s distinctive mix of deadpan humor and political, environmental savvy has made it stand out, again and again, for thousands of readers.

-But what was on the photographer’s mind as he produced this body work, over the course of four years and 20 separate trips all around the Mediterranean?
-Managing editor Alexander Strecker recently spoke with Hannes to find out more:
+What was on the photographer’s mind as he produced this body work, over the course of four years and 20 separate trips all around the Mediterranean?
+Managing editor Alexander Strecker spoke with Hannes to find out more: